87tana/87tana.github.io/README.md

 - Aligned AI strategies with core business goals by advising stakeholders on market trends and competitor analysis.

-**Data Scientist, Machine Learning** <br>@ Freelnce, Skill Development (_Jan 2023 - Aug 2023_)
+**Data Scientist, Deep Learning** <br>@ Freelnce,(_Jan 2023 - Jan 2024_)

-- Completed projects in Computer Vision, Time Series, and NLP using Python.
-- Trained and validated Machine Learning and Deep Learning algorithms.
-- Performed EDA and addressed dataset challenges with preprocessing and feature engineering techniques.
+Completed three freelance data science projects:

+- Optimized and fine-tuned a UNet-based deep learning segmentation model for brain tumor localization in MRI images, boosting the client’s system performance by 10%.
+- Developed a ResNet-based decoder-encoder deep learning model for brain tumor classification in MRI images, enhancing the client’s system performance on their complex and imbalanced dataset by 15%.
+- Developed and validated a customer churn prediction model for an advertising client, achieving 85% accuracy on their dataset.

 **Data Advisor**, **Product Developer** <br>@ bao Solution GmbH, Munich, Germany (_November 2021 - Present_)